criticalfando/criticalfando/README.md

-- 👋 Hi, I’m @criticalfando
+# 👋 Hi, I’m @criticalfando

-- 👀 I’m interested in ...
+- 👀 I’m interested in web development, especially working with HTML, CSS, and JavaScript to create interactive and dynamic user experiences.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced JavaScript concepts, including ES6+ features, and exploring frameworks like Angular.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects related to front-end development, educational tools, or anything that helps others learn programming.
-- 📫 How to reach me ...
+- 📫 How to reach me: You can contact me via email at [Gmail](emailto:criticalfando@gmail.com), [X](https://x.com/criticalfando) or connect with me on [LinkedIn](www.linkedin.com/in/fernando-sanchez-iglesias).

 <!---
 criticalfando/criticalfando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.